Table of Contents

-Perhaps the most important advice is—take jewelry photos regularly.
+Perhaps the most important advice is—to take jewelry photos regularly.
 Take hundreds of them and don’t give up when you don’t get a perfect outcome after a few tries.
-Jewelry is a challenging subject, but you got to take a few bad ones before you get to the successful ones.
+Jewelry is a challenging subject, but you have to take a few bad ones before you get to the successful ones.

 How to Photograph Jewelry with Smartphones and the GemLightbox

 The GemLightbox, as shown in the video above, is an all-in-one jewelry photography and video solution that lets you photograph jewelry photos and 360 videos in just one click using your smartphone.
 It is simple, user-friendly, and convenient; thereby, effortlessly ticking all the boxes when it comes to jewelry photography solutions.

-If following the tips above require too much effort, especially for jewelers who lack the technical skills, the GemLightbox can do the job for you or for the people assigned to take photographs of your jewelry items.
+If following the tips above requires too much effort, especially for jewelers who lack the technical skills, the GemLightbox can do the job for you or for the people assigned to take photographs of your jewelry items.
 It does not require any training at all, and you can capture as many photos and videos as you need in no time.

 The GemLightbox has a functional design to meet your needs.

 Forget about your wobbly table, the GemLightbox comes with a solid photography table secured through a magnetic system.
 Simply place it inside, put your jewelry items on it and you’re ready to shoot.

 Didn’t we say you need image stabilization equipment?
 There is no need to buy a tripod when using the GemLightbox because it comes with a universal smartphone holder that could minimize shaky images.
 It’s adjustable and holds your smartphone at an angle optimal for photographing your jewelry.

 Finding good light is key to studio-quality jewelry photography.
 The GemLightbox comes with two lighting options — Sparkles and Daylight — fitted to bring additional sparkles and facets to your gemstones and diamonds and capture photos of your jewelry in its most accurate colors.